dturvene/finite-state-machine/rust_ai/medium-article.md

 Perhaps the "bug" was in my specification?
 Perhaps I assumed too much about how [Claude AI] plunders [Rust] code fragments?

-AI agents can create boiler plate code templates, refactor code, provide test data and functions, etc. A developer stills needs to provide:
+Agentic AI tools can create boiler plate code templates, refactor code, provide test data and functions, etc. A developer stills needs to provide:

 1. a comprehensive set of requirements,